cspr-rad/kairos-spec/src/spec.typ

 - POST /transfer takes in an L2 transaction in JSON format, and returns a TxID
 - GET /transfer/:TxID shows the status of a given transaction: Cancelled, ZKP in progress, ZKR in progress, or "posted in L1 block with blockhash X"
 - GET /deposit takes in a JSON request for an L1 deposit and calculates the new Merkle root as well as generating a ZKP for it
-- GET /withdrawal takes in a JSON request for an L1 withdrawal and calculates the new Merkle root as well as generating a ZKP for it
+- GET /withdraw takes in a JSON request for an L1 withdrawal and calculates the new Merkle root as well as generating a ZKP for it

 Note that through the CLI, any user can decide to compute the ZKP necessary for depositing/withdrawing money locally, thereby relying less on the L2 server.
 This cuts down the dependency on the L2 server to nothing but requesting the current Merkle tree.

 === Data redundancy

 We must accomplish an appropriate amount of redundance in the data storage, given that losing the Validium state would lead to a loss of all Validium funds.
 Therefore, we decided to commence the project with three servers, one master and two slaves.
-The data sharing between the three servers will be handled using Postgres duplication, which is built into Postgres, very mature tooling.
+The data sharing between the three servers will be handled using Postgres replication, which is built into Postgres, very mature tooling.
 The master server will be assigned the master role to Postgres, with the slaves copying all incoming data.
 Postgres' duplication feature also solves the problem of syncing up servers after one of them went down.

 Naively, we might want to consider building a failsafe into the Validium smart contract in case the Validium's state gets lost.
 After all, such a situation would be disasterous.
 However, building a failsafe would itself create risk and complexity.
 Therefore, we opt to focus on building data redundancy as mentioned above, including measures such having the three servers spread out geographically.